avineshwar/secretgrind/README.md

 	There is now an extra line indicating the instruction was "syscall" (0f 05 in hex).
 There is also an instruction ID "_1cb37_".
 If you ever see an inconsistent stacktrace, then it is possible Secretgrind did not manage to retrieve the stacktrace correctly.
 In this case, you can the pass this instruction ID to **--summary-fix-inst=1cb37** to tell Secretgrind to try to fix the problem.
 It worked fine here, so we need not use **--summary-fix-inst**.
 In general, Secretgrind gets the stacktrace right so you should not have to use this option often in practice.
 Something you must be aware of if that your compiler may be inlining functions.
 So it is possible that you have a function `foo1() -> foo2() -> foo3() -> foo4()` in your source code, but the compiler might inline calls as `foo1() -> foo2()`; where `foo2()` contains the code of `foo3()` and `foo4()`.
 So you should look at the binary (eg with objdump) to check this before you resort to **--summary-fix-inst**.

-9. Secregrind can also be asked to retrieve the names (as they appear in the source code) of the variables that are tainted.
+9. Secregrind can also retrieve the names (as they appear in the source code) of the variables that are tainted.
 This works for stack and global variables only at the moment.
-This will make Secregtgrind much much slower, as it will try to lookup the name of variables for each access to taint memory.
+It also makes Secretgrind much much slower, as it looks up the name of variables for each access to taint memory.
 So you use this option sparsely!
-Update the code as follows (note the use of a new stack variable `stack_var` and `stack_var = s[4];` to assign it some tainted data ):
+Now update the code as follows (note the use of a new stack variable `stack_var` and `stack_var = s[4];` to assign it some tainted data ):

 	```c
 	#include <stdlib.h>